-Netflix is very popular, and for good reason.
-It's easy to use, packed full of great content both new and old, and is a prime place for catching shows in 4K HDR quality.
+It's hard to imagine a world without Netflix.
+There, we said it.
+The streaming service is very popular, and for good reason.
+It's easy to use, packed full of great content – both new and old, and some is its very own – and is a prime place for catching shows in 4K HDR quality.

-Since launching in 1997, the streaming service has grown to 130 million subscribers as of July 2018.
+Since launching in 1997 (when it was actually called Kibble), the streaming service has grown to just shy of 150 million subscribers.

-But even though it's so widely adopted, there are still some hidden features to Netflix only a few know about.
-Well, we're going to break open those secrets - so whether you're completely new to Netflix or an avid user, this is how to make the most of your subscription.
+But despite its universal adoption, there are still some hidden features to Netflix that not everyone knows about.
+Well, we're going to break open those secrets, so whether you're completely new to Netflix or an avid user this is how to make the most of your subscription.

 Signing in and setting up